• Skip to primary navigation

 Instructions

-• Once cool, scrape the sweet potato out of the skins and into a clean bowl.
-Use a potato masher, emersion blender or a fork to mash into a purée.
+Once cool, scrape the sweet potato out of the skins and into a clean bowl.
+Use a potato masher, immersion blender or a fork to mash it into a purée.

-• If your almonds are whole, chop up a handful into small slices and bits.
+If your almonds aren't already chopped, chop up a handful of raw almonds into small slices and bits.
 It is easiest to do this with a large chef's knife.
-However, if you do not have a large or sharp enough knife to chop your almonds safely, you can always give them a quick zip in a food processor or smoothie blender.
+If you do not have a large or sharp enough knife to chop your almonds safely, you can always give them a quick zip in a food processor or blender.

-Once your almonds are chopped, sprinkle on each muffin top with a few sprigs of fresh thyme.
+Sprinkle the chopped almonds on top of each muffin with a few sprigs of fresh thyme.

-• Next, make sure your oven is preheated to 350°F and bake for 30 - 35 minutes, or until muffin tops begin to brown and almonds look toasted.
+• After sprinkling your muffin tops with chopped almonds and fresh thyme, place them in a preheated oven at 350°F. Bake for 30 - 35 minutes, or until muffin tops begin to brown and the almonds are toasted.

-To make sure they are fully cooked through, slide a fork or a toothpick into the centre of one and pull it back out.
-If it comes out clean or with a few crumbs, they are done.
-However, the muffins will need to bake a little longer if it pulls out any sticky or wet batter.
+To make sure they are fully cooked, slide a fork or a toothpick into the centre of one of the muffins and pull it back out.
+If it comes out clean, they are done.
+However, if there is any sticky or wet batter on the toothpick, they will need to bake for a few minutes longer.

 Notes